khornberg/elasticpypi/readme.md

 1. `sls deploy`

 **Note** that when deploying do not have the virtualenv activated.
-The `wsgi` pluging for serverless will automatically fetch the python requirements.
+The `wsgi` plugin for serverless will automatically fetch the python requirements.

 # Using